CorentinForler/decal-mabed/README.md

-# Event Visualisation w/ MABED (PhD-Track)
+# DECAL: Detect Events with Clustering and Automatic Labeling

 This project is a fork of [AdrienGuille/pyMABED](https://github.com/AdrienGuille/pyMABED)

 ## About

-pyMABED is a Python 3 implementation of [MABED](#mabed), distributed under the terms of the MIT licence.
+DECAL is a set of improvements over the Python 3 implementation of [MABED](#mabed), distributed under the terms of the MIT licence.
 If you make use of this software in your research, please cite one the [references](#references) below.

 ### MABED